Did you think that Black Friday was the biggest shopping day of the year? Oh, how wrong you are.

 We recommend applying the same approach to your keyword auto-confirmation.

-You’ve got a rapidly growing list of people interested in your Cyber Monday deals.
+You’ve got a rapidly growing list of people interested in your Cyber Monday deals and Black Friday SMS.
 You’ve written a killer auto-confirmation text.

 Now you need to decide what texts you want to send before the shopping period.